petebrew/dccd-webui/NEWINSTALL.md

 ### 2.2.2 Compiling source code

 Before proceeding any further we need to make the hard-to-find legacy libraries stored within dccd-legacy-libs available to the other DCCD projects.
-Locate the pom.xml file in the dccd-legacy-libs project, right click and do ``Run as > Maven install``.
-This will install the libraries to your local Maven repostory.
-This step need only be done once.
-Alternatively from the command line, within the dccd-legacy-libs project folder you can do ``mvn install``.
+First run the ``repo/install.sh`` script within the dccd-legacy-libs project.
+Next, right click on the pom.xml file and do ``Run as > Maven install``.
+These steps need only be done once.
+Alternatively from the command line, within the dccd-legacy-libs project folder you can do ``repo/install.sh && mvn clean install``.

 The source code for DCCD is compiled into RPM installer files which can then be deployed on a CentOS or Redhat server.
 The development team uses CentOS 6 so we recommend for ease of deployment you use this too.